togglebyte/togglebit.io/content/posts/2021-07-05_debugging-rust-in-vim.md

 ## Step 1

 Run `:packadd termdebug` inside vim/nvim.
+This is not some third party package manager, `packadd` is built into vim.

 This has to be done for every instance, so if you want this to always be enabled then add this to your vimrc.